Brad Martin (rugby league)

+He has previously played for the Midlands Hurricanes in League 1 on dual registration from Castleford.

 Background

 Martin was born in Pontefract, West Yorkshire, England.

+Martin attended Outwood Grange Academy, Wakefield between 2012 and 2017.
+Martin was also in the same year as Turkey international rugby league footballer Yusuf Aydin.

 Martin played junior rugby league for Dewsbury Moor ARLFC.

-Martin attended Outwood Grange Academy, Wakefield between 2012 and 2017.
-Martin was also in the same year as rugby league and Turkey rugby International footballer Yusuf Aydin.
+He was in the Leeds Rhinos academy ranks for four years before joining the Castleford Tigers academy ahead of the 2020 season, seeking first team opportunities.

 Career

 Castleford Tigers

-On 22 October 2020, Martin made his Super League début for Castleford Tigers (Heritage № 1003) against Hull Kingston Rovers.
+On 22 October 2020, Martin made his Super League début for the Castleford Tigers against Hull Kingston Rovers.

 In January 2021, Martin was promoted to Castleford's first team and signed a one-year contract extension.
 He scored his first try for the Tigers against the Salford Red Devils on 11 July.
 He made 9 appearances throughout the season and signed a new one-year deal with Castleford in October.

+In his first appearance of 2022, Martin received a late red card for a high tackle on Wigan's Willie Isa.
+He went on to feature in 11 games in total.
+In September, Martin signed a new two-year contract with Castleford, extending his stay until the end of 2024.
+He said, "I'm really settled and really enjoying it.
+The main thing for next season is to get the game time and show the coach what I can do."

+On 5 April 2024, Martin scored his second try for Castleford against the Salford Red Devils.

+Midlands Hurricanes (dual registration)

+Martin made two appearances for the Midlands Hurricanes in League 1 during the 2022 season, through their dual registration agreement with Castleford.
+He returned to the club in the following year, making three appearances and scoring two tries for the Hurricanes in 2023.

+Leigh Leopards

+On 15 Oct 2024 it was reported that he had signed for Leigh Leopards in the Super League on a 2-year deal.